ksator/automated_tickets_management_with_syslog_saltstack/README.md

 - The Salt master listens to syslog messages sent by junos devices
 - The Salt master generates a ZMQ messages to the event bus when a junos syslog message is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
-- The reactor does the following:
+- The reactor sls file does the following:
     - parses the data from the ZMQ messages to extracts the network device name
     - searches for an existing ticket for this syslog message and device.
 If there is no existing ticket for this syslog message and device it will create a new one.
 If there is an existing ticket for this syslog message and device it will update it
     - asks to the proxy that manages the device that sent this syslog message to collect junos show commands output
     - attaches to the ticket the output of the junos commands

 ### Ubuntu